Get us in your inbox

 • Allston/Brighton

 A 21st century revamp has turned this local favorite into a world-class jazz venue.
-Now situated on the ground floor featuring a smoky gray decor, sleek seating and state-of-the-art sound, Scullers showcases jazz legends or musical newcomers alike on Fridays and Saturday nights.
-The club has a bar menu and table service, and there’s an optional dinner-and-performance package, which lets folks enjoy a three-course dinner upstairs in The Boathouse 400 Restaurant overlooking the Charles River before the show.
-Or try the new pre-show reception, featuring small-plates, a hot carving board, and desserts.
+Now situated on the ground floor featuring a smoky gray decor, sleek seating and state-of-the-art sound, Scullers showcases jazz legends or musical newcomers alike on Friday and Saturday nights.
+The club has a bar menu and table service, and folks can enjoy dinner upstairs in The Boathouse 400 Restaurant overlooking the Charles River before the show.
+Or try the new pre-show reception, featuring small-plates, a hot carving board and desserts.

 Advertising